 Marathon Eryri

 Prizes are awarded to the top five male and female finishers, as well as winners in age categories ranging from O40 to O80.
 Special awards are also given to the first local finishers and top teams.
-The overall winner is presented with the Michael Forte Challenge Trophy, a silver trophy standing 33 inches tall.
+A race record prize of £1000 is available for any runner who breaks the standing course record.
 Visit the organization's website for the most recent information.